-Initially planned for summer 2020, ENISA will organise the fifth pan-European cyber exercise, the so-called Cyber Europe 2020 (CE2020), in Q1 of 2021.
-The change was made due to the COVID-19 pandemic.
+In 2020, ENISA will organise the fifth pan-European cyber exercise, the so-called Cyber Europe 2020 (CE2020).
 In 2019, ENISA will prepare the plan for the CE2020.
 This exercise will closely follow up and build on the experiences from previous exercises such as CE2018.

 CE2020 will focus on testing capabilities and procedures, namely large-scale incident management cooperation procedures at EU and national levels.
 The crisis escalation scenario will be realistic to better capture how incidents are being managed and how cooperation works in real life.
 The exercise will include explicit scenarios for the CSIRTs network, single point of contacts and competent authorities established under the NIS Directive.
 It will also focus on at least one essential sector.
-The exercise will also be designed to offer the opportunity to train the different aspects included in the Cyber Crisis Collaboration Blueprint, that was developed in collaboration with the European Commission, while also taking into account the recommendations provided by the NIS Cooperation Group (e.g. the 'cybersecurity Incident Taxonomy' or those on 'Cooperation procedures amongst Member States and functions and capabilities of the national single point of contact').
-Depending on the resources, in 2021, ENISA will also expand the role of the observers (introduced in 2018) to add more value for the exercise overall.
+The exercise will also be designed to offer the opportunity to to train the different aspects included in the Cyber Crisis Collaboration Blueprint, that was developed in collaboration with the European Commission, while also taking into account the recommendations provided by the NIS Cooperation Group (e.g. the 'cybersecurity Incident Taxonomy' or those on 'Cooperation procedures amongst Member States and functions and capabilities of the national single point of contact').
+Depending on the resources, in 2020, ENISA will also expand the role of the observers (introduced in 2018) to add more value for the exercise overall.

 The high-level exercise programme brief will include the strategic dimensions of the exercise and will be prepared based on the experiences from CE2019 .
 To drive the whole planning process ENISA will assemble a group of planners from the participating countries to jointly develop a detailed exercise plan (ExPlan) in 2020 .
-ENISA will involve planning group during the whole process and incorporate their input to create a consented plan.
+ENISA will involve planning group during the whole process and and incorporate their input to create a consented plan.
 The exercise planning will avoid overlaps with other major related activities.